eBrightHealth ACO Waiver Protection Form

 Description of Arrangement:

-Medicare measures the performance of Accountable Care Organizations (ACOs) on an annual basis referred to as a performance year.
-At the end of each performance year, Medicare will calculate the cost of care for those Medicare beneficiaries who receive their primary care through a CCQP ACO physician practice.
+The Centers for Medicare and Medicaid Services (CMS or Medicare) measures the performance of Accountable Care Organizations (ACOs) participating in the Medicare Shared Savings Program on an annual basis referred to as a performance year.
+At the end of each performance year, CMS will calculate the cost of care for those Medicare beneficiaries assigned to Christiana Care Quality Partners ACO, LLC dba eBrightHealth ACO.
 This calculated cost will be compared to established spending targets.
 The goal of an ACO is to reduce unnecessary healthcare cost through proactive and preventive patient care.
-Medicare will also determine whether CCQP ACO has met the quality reporting and performance standards for that particular performance year.
+CMS will also determine whether eBrightHealth ACO has met the quality reporting and performance standards for that particular performance year.

 If an ACO meets or exceeds Medicare’s performance standards for both the cost and quality measurements, it may be entitled to receive Shared Savings.
 Shared Savings is a portion of the dollars saved by instituting cost-reduction initiatives while demonstrating high quality patient care.
 The exact amount/percentage of Shared Savings that is awarded depends on how well the ACO meets or exceeds Medicare’s standards for performance.